 Walk Route Description

-This walk starts from the village of Ilam and takes a high level route along the western rim of Dovedale to Ilam Rock.
+This Peak District walk starts from the village of Ilam and takes a high level route along the western rim of Dovedale to Ilam Rock.
 The route then descends into Dovedale and follows this well known river downstream.
 The walk offers some fine views typical of the White Peak and the limestone dales of Staffordshire and Derbyshire

 The start is near the centre of Ilam village (grid ref SK135508) where on street parking is usually available.
 If not there is pay and display parking alongside Ilam Hall.
 After parking walk east along the road towards Thorpe.
 Just past the last building go over the stile on the left.
 Ignore the main path to Dovedale, instead walk north on a less obvious path that climbs across the western flank of Bunster Hill.
 The right of way crosses the field on your left but there is no need to follow this.
 Just continue walking uphill with the field boundary on your left.
 Ignore the path leading to Ilammoor Lane and continue alongside the field boundary to reach a stile (Grid ref.
 SK139520).
 Cross the stile and field to enter a walled lane with trees.